(Disclosure: Some of the links below may be affiliate links)

 - Diversify: Never put all the eggs in one basket.

 Mr. The Poor Swiss: Thanks a lot to Patrik Schär for answering my questions and to Carina Wetzlhütter to help make it happen.

-After learning about Selma and after Patrik’s answers to my questions, I think it is really a great company.
+After learning about Selma Finance and after Patrik’s answers to my questions, I think it is really a great company.
 As Patrik says, DIY investing is not for everybody.
-And standard banks are charging too much money and do not provide customized investment portfolio.
+And standard banks are charging too much money and do not provide customized investment portfolios.
 For people that do not want to invest themselves but still want to invest, Selma is a great way to get started into the investing world!